yuxi229/CeDExplorer/README.md

 statistics, gene expression data, and protein interaction networks into a unified workflow.

-This package was developed using R version 4.3.2 on macOS platform.
+This package was developed using R version: 4.5.1 (2025-06-13) on macOS
+platform: aarch64-apple-darwin20 and running under: macOS Sequoia 15.6.1.

 ## Installation